marcoxa/platel/README.md

 As a result, `platel` can be built "manually" in two ways.

-1. Use a three flavors of `Makefile`.
+1. Use three flavors of `Makefile`.
 2. Use [`cmake`](https://cmake.org).

 As previosly stated, `platel` can be - automatically - (re)built